snsnsns/snsnsns.github.io/_pages/forMNFC.md

 permalink: /forMNFC/
 ---

-I'm Sarah Schumacher, a designer and marketer, based in Middlebury.
+I'm Sarah Schumacher, a designer and marketer based in Middlebury.
 I've created this specific page to highlight samples of my work.

 In recent roles, I have worn many hats: art director, marketing designer, photographer, videographer, social media editor, writer, and editor.
 For the past three years, I've worked on marketing design for [Healthy Living markets](https://healthylivingtogo.com), I have been instrumental in the environmental signage design at HL stores in South Burlington, Williston, and Saratoga Springs, NY.
-Through my digital marketing efforts, the company has a robust trade partners program with small and local food-oriented businesses who we partner with to create special in-store marketing, targeted Google ads and META ads.
-I've been dedicated to the branding and member development of the Core Shopper loyalty program that includes weekly deals to target shoppers.
+Through my digital marketing efforts, the company has built a robust trade partners program with small, local, food-oriented businesses we collaborate with to create special in-store marketing, as well as targeted Google and Meta ads.

-As an editorial designer, I worked for [Voice Media Group](https://www.voicemediagroup.com/), a media company with news sites in Dallas, Phoenix, Miami and Denver.
+As an editorial designer, I worked for [Voice Media Group](https://www.voicemediagroup.com/), a media company with news sites in Dallas, Phoenix, Miami, and Denver.
 I collaborated with cross-functional teams and organized complex projects to meet tight deadlines.
 At the <em>Dallas Observer</em>, I directed the photographers and illustrators to create art for each feature story online and in print, designed a weekly newspaper, created marketing materials, and occasionally wrote stories.
-For <em>[Dallas Observer](https://www.dallasobserver.com)</em>'s Instagram, I edited photographs, wrote content and developed the social media community through positive interactions.
+For <em>[Dallas Observer](https://www.dallasobserver.com)</em>'s Instagram, I edited photographs, wrote content, and developed the social media community through positive interactions.

 Now I manage marketing and social media for the [Middlebury Ski & Snowboard Club](https://www.middleburyskiandsnowboardclub.org) as a volunteer.
-In my role, I redesigned and update the website, manage the social media, photograph and create videos of events, create graphics for posters, fliers, design advertisements for print and email newsletters, design swag and apparel.
+In my role, I redesigned and now update the website, manage the social media, photograph and create videos of events, create graphics for posters, fliers, design advertisements for print and email newsletters, and design swag and apparel.
 I love experimenting with META ads, keywords and demographics when creating ads for social media.
-It can be so rewarding to see a campaign like the recent ad I created for our MSSC movie night: <em>Pressure Drop</em>.
-The post and stories I've created for the film screening have received thousands of impressions.
+It can be so rewarding to see a campaign succeed — like the recent ad I created for our MSSC movie night, <em>Pressure Drop</em>.
+The post I've created for the film screening has received thousands of impressions.
 My plan for the winter season is to expand our social media video coverage into weekly program recaps through first-person GoPro footage of teams on the mountain.

 ---

 ### Writing Samples
 As requested, here are samples of professional journalistic writing.
 I have written a few cultural and food-related stories for the news site <em>[Dallas Observer](https://www.dallasobserver.com)</em>.

-[Texans Stranded at the Top of the World by Coronavirus](https://www.dallasobserver.com/arts-culture/texans-stranded-nepal-coronavirus-11894424/): an international story of COVID-19 panic and border closings, in which Texans Sean Starr and Jennifer Baker found themselves stranded in Nepal.
+[Texans Stranded at the Top of the World by Coronavirus](https://www.dallasobserver.com/arts-culture/texans-stranded-nepal-coronavirus-11894424/): An international story of COVID-19 panic and border closings, in which Texans Sean Starr and Jennifer Baker found themselves stranded in Nepal.

-[10 Must-See Architectural Gems in North Texas](https://www.dallasobserver.com/arts-culture/10-must-see-architectural-gems-in-north-texas-12604824/): a 2021 preview of the AIA curated Tour of Homes in Dallas.
+[10 Must-See Architectural Gems in North Texas](https://www.dallasobserver.com/arts-culture/10-must-see-architectural-gems-in-north-texas-12604824/): A 2021 preview of the AIA curated Tour of Homes in Dallas.

-[Starbucks Tests Vegan Sandwich in DFW](https://www.dallasobserver.com/food-drink/starbucks-tests-vegan-sandwich-in-dfw-11982351/): a short news update about Starbucks' test run of vegan breakfast sandwiches.
+[Starbucks Tests Vegan Sandwich in DFW](https://www.dallasobserver.com/food-drink/starbucks-tests-vegan-sandwich-in-dfw-11982351/): A short news update about Starbucks' test run of vegan breakfast sandwiches.

-[Big Tex: 70 years of Questionable Fashion Choices](https://www.dallasobserver.com/arts-culture/big-texs-fashion-history-14892919/): a light-hearted look at the couture of the giant cowboy statue at the State Fair of Texas that has served as a fashion icon since the early 1950s.
+[Big Tex: 70 Years of Questionable Fashion Choices](https://www.dallasobserver.com/arts-culture/big-texs-fashion-history-14892919/): A light-hearted look at the couture of the giant cowboy statue at the State Fair of Texas that has served as a fashion icon since the early 1950s.

-## Writing for Social Media
+### Writing for Social Media

 <strong>For the MSSC (Middlebury Ski & Snowboard Club)</strong>